 Several successful projects have all already grown out of this innovation initiative.
 Rhenus has a warehouse in the Polish town of Swarzędz near Poznań measuring 50,000 square metres; it handles 18,000 shipments for online and mail order companies every day.
-The distances walked by the employees every day between the shelves with the goods and the packing station have been reduced by 800 metres each time since 2018.
-Once the shipments have been put together, small robot vehicles known as effibots have been automatically transporting the shipments to the next point since that time.
-“Thanks to this support, the employees can assemble shipments more simply and faster,” Theresia Teigelkamp explains.
+Since 2018, the distances walked by the employees every day between the shelves with the goods and the packing station have been reduced by 800 metres for each stretch.
+Once the shipments are put together, small robot vehicles known as effibots have been automatically transporting the shipments to the next point since that time.
+‘Thanks to this support, the employees can assemble shipments faster and more simply,’ Theresia Teigelkamp explains.

 There is no doubt that the examples from the Rhenus Group show that robots make daily work easier and increase efficiency.
 This is therefore a clear win-win situation – for the company, for the employees – and finally for the customers.